-4A.3.8 CLIMB / 4A.3.11 DESCENT
+4A.5.8 CLIMB / 4A.5.11 DESCENT

-1. Elevator Trim - VERIFY or SET to place the airplane in a trimmed condition prior to Autopilot engagement.
+1. Elevator trim - VERIFY or SET to place the airplane in a trimmed condition prior to autopilot engagement.

-Engaging the autopilot into a mistrim condition may cause unwanted attitude changes and a TRIM FAIL annunication.
+Engaging the autopilot into a mistrim condition may cause unwanted attitude changes and a AP TRIM FAIL annunication.

-AP Button - PRESS.
+- 2. Engine power VERIFY or SET to max.
+80 % load indication. - 3.
+AP button PRESS.
 Note ROL and VS annunciators on.
 If no other modes are selected, the autopilot will operate in the ROL and vertical speed hold modes.